How to text an avoidant (What works)

 3. Relationship stage

-While avoidants avoid communicating during the initial stages of getting to know someone, they’ll engage in a lot of texting when they sense mutual interest.
+While avoidants avoid communicating during the initial stages of getting to know someone, they might engage in a lot of texting when they sense mutual interest.
 As the relationship progresses, they’ll again text infrequently for either of the following reasons:

 a.
 The relationship has gotten too close, and they feel the need to withdraw

 In this situation, try not to text them as much.
 Give them time and space to process their fears.
-If they’re open enough with you to express their concerns, try helping them overcome their connection fears.
+If they’re open enough with you to express their concerns, try helping them overcome their fears about connecting.

 b.
 They’re comfortable in the relationship and don’t feel the need to reach out as much